 Throughout her teaching, Scarlett promotes clarity and discipline alongside a playful and experimental attitude.
 Her feedback and advice aim to encourage authenticity and bravery, deeper awareness and individuality of expression.

-Scarlett is regularly commissioned by Royal Central School of Speech and Drama since 2014 to teach embodied practice and movement improvisation on the MA programme, as well as present new choreographic works for design students learning to collaborate on dance projects, accompanying them with tutorials too.
+Scarlett is regularly commissioned by Royal Central School of Speech and Drama since 2014 to teach embodied practice and movement improvisation on the MA programme, as well as present choreographic works for design students to collaborate on, accompanying them with tutorials too.